suhailakhtar039/ColorProject/README.md

 To view the game you can clone the entire repository using above URL then open `colorProject.html` on your machine or you can follow following steps if you don't want to clone the repo.

 1. Go to [this](http://htmlpreview.github.io/)  URL.
-2. Paste the URL on colorProject.html file in it i.e. `https://github.com/suhailakhtar039/ColorProject/blob/master/colorProject.html`.
+2. Paste the URL of colorProject.html file in it i.e. `https://github.com/suhailakhtar039/ColorProject/blob/master/colorProject.html`.
 3. It will open the HTML viewer without your need of cloning it.